 In the News…

 How to Self-Promote without Being a Jerk: MIT Career Lunch and Learn—My webinar for MIT’s Alumni Association was their most popular ever.

-Building a Career as a Ghostwriter and Influencer—Dan Schawbel interviewed me on HuffPost.
+Building a Career as a Ghostwriter and Influencer—Dan Schawbel interviewed Bruce on HuffPost.

-Launching Park City Think Tank—KPCW public radio interview wth myself and Amy Blaschka.
+Launching Park City Think Tank—KPCW public radio interview wth Bruce and Amy Blaschka.

 The Art of Adventure— In this episode, Bruce shares his interesting journey to becoming a ghostwriter, and Derek Loudermilk leads the conversation into some nitty gritty details about communicating ideas clearly.